PuruVJ/all-of-just/README.md

 Features:

 - 🤏 **Tiny** - Including everything from this library is just [7.4KB min+gzip](https://bundle.js.org/?share=PTAEGEBsEsGMGtQCUCuA7UAzA9gJ1AC4AWApqAELoAmkJVoA1KALLRrSbR2OgDiAXtAAOQ7kICGCcQHMyAZ2j8SAKBIAPIXgKgAVFlzYAtqABE4yJAC02TJYBWKOQRMBuIA)
-- 🌳 **Tree Shakeable** - Library is fully tree-shakeable, meaning you might just not ever hit the 7.4KB mentioned above.
+- 🌳 **Tree Shakeable** - Library is fully tree-shakeable, meaning you may just never hit the 7.4KB mentioned above.
 If you're using only 3-4 functions from this library, chances are high you'll barely reach just **1KB**
 - 🗃️ **Pre-bundled** - This package doesn't install any of the `just-` packages.
 Everything is pre-bundled in it, hence even downloading this package is fast and light on your storage.

 # Motivation